dominictarr/rpc-stream/readme.markdown

 #rpc-stream

-`RpcStream` is a dead simple rpc system that works over any full-duplex text/byte/json stream.
+`RpcStream` is a dead simple (75 loc) rpc system that works over any full-duplex text/byte/json stream.

 ## rant